How to Put a Letterhead on Only the First Page in Word

 Common questions

-- Because the artwork was in the default header.
+Because the artwork was in the default header.
 "Different First Page" gives page 1 a new, empty first-page header, so page 1 goes blank while later pages keep the design.
-Put the artwork in the first-page header instead.
+A WordLetterhead file sidesteps the shuffle entirely — it ships with the split already on and the artwork in both headers.

-- Is the checkbox in the same place on Mac?
+Does the first-page split work the same on Mac?